 — As low as $3.49/month

 You’ve likely heard of NordVPN and that popularity is well-deserved.
 It’s another one of our favorite virtual private networks as well as one of the best VPN deals available right now.
 It uses some of the toughest encryption across its 5,000-plus worldwide servers, and it works great with pretty much all computer and mobile operating systems and streaming devices.
-NordVPN is one of the top-tier VPNs on the market, but it’s currently running a promotion that lets you score yearly plans at a discount, with the cheapest being the $126 three-year plan that comes to a cheap $3.49 per month.
+NordVPN is one of the top-tier VPNs on the market, but it’s currently running a promotion that lets you score yearly plans at a discount, with the cheapest being the $84 two-year plan or the $126 three-year plan that both come to a cheap $3.49 per month.
 One subscription lets you secure up to six of your devices as well.